-Take advantage of Aeromexico’s offers with excellent rates on flights to Poza Rica, Veracruz and also offers travel packages that include discounted accommodations.
-Learn more and make your reservations today.
+Take advantage of Aeromexico’s deals with excellent rates on flights to Poza Rica, Veracruz and also offers travel packages that include discounted accommodation.
+Learn more and reserve today.

 While visiting Poza Rica, you can learn about the history of Veracruz.
 Poza Rica is located very close to the El Tajín archeological zone, a significant pre-Columbian site of the Totonaca culture.

 Poza Rica is a modern industrial city, yet is an ideal place to relax after experiencing El Tajín and early Veracruz cultures.
 If you choose to see the city from a different view point, you can visit the Americas Park, better known as Cerro del Abuelo.
 This is one of the most beautiful places in Poza Rica, providing a stunning view of entire city with its bright lights and impressive oil wells.